‘Mean girls’ and heels: Transcripts shed light on Cuomo saga | Times Leader

 Still, asked if he regretted anything he’s said to women in the workplace, Cuomo said “no.”

-In his , Cuomo suggested he’d given his office manager the authority to sign legislation into law on his behalf.
+In his testimony, Cuomo suggested he’d given his office manager the authority to sign legislation into law on his behalf.

-Cuomo said Stephanie Benton could sign that came across his desk.
+Cuomo said Stephanie Benton could sign “virtually almost any document” that came across his desk.
 Sometimes she used an autopen machine that replicated Cuomo’s signature.
 Or, she just scrawled his name herself.

 “I’m not asking about autosigning,” Kim clarified.
 “I’m asking about physically signing a document.
 Has Stephanie Benton physically signed bills for you, legislation?”

-Cuomo acknowledged in 2020 or 2021, saying he was focused on the COVID-19 pandemic.
+Cuomo acknowledged he didn’t take required sexual harassment training in 2020 or 2021, saying he was focused on the COVID-19 pandemic.
 That contradicted what Cuomo told reporters in May, when he said he’d taken the training “this year.”

-Cuomo also suggested Kim was a puppet for his predecessor as U.S. attorney, Preet Bharara, and U.S. Sen. Chuck Schumer.
+Cuomo also suggested Kim was a puppet for his predecessor as U.S. attorney, Preet Bharara, and “his rabbi,” U.S. Sen. Chuck Schumer.

 Kim mostly refrained from responding to the attacks, but at one point he asked if Cuomo was looking for “negative information” about lawyers in the probe.

-Cuomo with another jab at Kim: “I would like to say it was a pleasure, Mr. Kim.
+Cuomo closed the deposition with another jab at Kim: “I would like to say it was a pleasure, Mr. Kim.
 But I’m under oath.”

-Describing the , former aide Charlotte Bennett said staff dreaded meeting with him and would sometimes be in tears afterward.
+Describing the culture in Cuomo’s office, former aide Charlotte Bennett said staff dreaded meeting with him and would sometimes be in tears afterward.

-“It was controlled largely by his temper, and he was surrounded by people who enabled his behavior,” . “… That mood and that anger, or that fear of him suddenly becoming angry, definitely ruled the office and then trickled down.”
+“It was controlled largely by his temper, and he was surrounded by people who enabled his behavior,” Bennett said. “… That mood and that anger, or that fear of him suddenly becoming angry, definitely ruled the office and then trickled down.”

-The governor allegedly in frustration, lashed out if phone calls wouldn’t transfer or if he didn’t look good in photos, and one time told a top aide he was
+The governor allegedly pounded his fist into a door in frustration, lashed out if phone calls wouldn’t transfer or if he didn’t look good in photos, and one time told a top aide he was lucky he didn’t throw him out the window.

 Cuomo and several former employees all testified about a nickname used around the office for his top aides: “the mean girls,” a group that included his hard-driving top adviser, Melissa DeRosa.

-Cuomo testified he was , but dismissed it as a that a former male staffer came up with.
+Cuomo testified he was aware of the moniker, but dismissed it as a “silly gossipy thing” that a former male staffer came up with.
 Cuomo also argued it’s sexist to portray successful female employees as “catty.”

 Bennett said the “mean girls” were part of Cuomo’s efforts to instill division among his employees.